naacoursera/Getting_and_Cleaning_Data/README.md

 This file requires `reshape2` and `data.table` packages.

-See CodeBook.md for detail on the extraction process and column descriptions for tidy_data.txt
+See CodeBook.md for detail on the extraction process as well as the column descriptions for tidy_data.txt